openwashdata/fecalcanuga/README.md

 shared_toilet
 </td>
 <td style="text-align:left;">
-logical
+factor
 </td>
 <td style="text-align:left;">
-Is the toilet(s) connected to the sanitation containment shared or not?
+Is the toilet(s) connected to the sanitation containment shared or not (Yes/No)
 </td>
 </tr>
 <tr>